Religious Minorities in Pakistan

-Much of the decrease in minorities of Pakistan has occurred due to the events around the partition, the wars of 1965 and 1971.
+Much of the decrease in minority populations in Pakistan has occurred due to the events surrounding Partition, and the wars of 1965 and 1971.
 Forced conversions and marriages occur largely in rural and backward areas in Pakistan.
 November 2019, Pakistan formed parliamentary committee to stop the act of forced conversion in the country.
 However, according to "[t]he All Pakistan Hindu Panchayat (APHP)...[the] majority of cases of marriages between Hindu women and Muslim men were result of love affairs.
 It said due to honour, the family members of women concoct stories of abduction and forced conversions".

 According to the Western religious freedom and human rights monitoring group Global Human Rights Defence, the US Commission on International Religious Freedom, and the United States Department of State, religious minorities face severe discrimination in Pakistan.